Youth, Happiness, and Institutional Projects in the Early Eighteenth-Century German Lands

 Author Biography

-• Kelly J. Whitmer, Sewanee: the University of the South
+• Kelly J. Whitmer, Sewanee: The University of the South

 Kelly J. Whitmer is Professor of History at Sewanee.
 Her first book, The Halle Orphanage as Scientific Community: Observation, Eclecticism and Pietism in the Early Enlightenment was published by the University of Chicago Press in 2015.
 Her new book, Useful Natures, is forthcoming.